 Secondly, it’s much easier to sell something to a customer who’s already in the purchase process, or even who has just purchased, than it is to sell to a “cold” sales lead.
 Even in the world of telephone sales, research has shown that you’ll usually make more by cross-selling than you will in making outbound low conversion rate cold calls.

-From a customer psychology perspective, selling customers a wider range of products is thought to improve not just the “share of wallet” but also the “share of mind”, and is thought to add “costs” of switching, helps improve the relationship with your brand, and improves retention and reduces your reliance upon acquisition for so much of your sales revenue.
+From a customer psychology perspective, selling customers a wider range of products is thought to improve not just the “share of wallet” but also the “share of mind”, and is thought to add “costs” of switching, helps improve the relationship with your brand, and improves customer retention and reduces your reliance upon acquisition for so much of your sales revenue.

 If the customers are on your site buying, or if they’ve just bought something, you should be aiming to sell them a bit more.
 The other key benefit is that the extra data helps you build a better picture of their buying behaviour and tastes so you can improve your targeting.